 FAQ About How The Front Works

-Members: The Front has 12 membership slots.
-Typically, each slot is filled by one artist.
-Occasionally, a membership slot may be split by 2 artists who share the responsibility of the one membership.
-Due to our show schedule, memberships typically last about 15 - 16 months.
+Members: The Front has 14 membership slots.
+Due to our show schedule, memberships typically last about 15 - 18 months.

 Dues: Members pay dues every month to be a part of The Front.
 These dues go toward the rent, utilities, and buying basic supplies for the day-to-day operations of the gallery.

 New Members: At the end of a membership cycle some members may choose to leave the gallery, in which case we put out an Open Call for new members.
 This call is posted on our site, arts listings sites, and Facebook as well as on our email blast; it is advertised via flyers at our openings at least 1-2 months in advance; and spread by word of mouth, email, and any way we can get the word out as broadly as possible.
 Artists are invited to apply for membership by submitting images, a letter of intent, and references.
 Current members view the applications, discuss them as a group, and conduct interviews with finalists before final voting.

 When choosing new members we look for the following: great artists with initiative and discipline, a commitment to working collectively with a sense of individual responsibility.
 Because we are assembling a group of people, we look for diverse viewpoints and a range of media among members.